 And vanilla extract just gives it a little flavor boost.

 Step 3: Whisk

 Whisk everything together until it’s smooth, and glaze away!

 This chocolate glaze is so versatile.
-You can use it in many different ways.
+You can use it in lots of different ways.
 Here are a few ideas:

 - As a decorative drip edge on cakes like this Heaven & Hell Cake

 - To top Eclairs